Ever walk into a room and forget why you're there, or read the same paragraph three times without absorbing anything?

 Exercise is meant to improve more than your physique — it enhances brain function, too.

 Aerobic activity increases blood flow and oxygen delivery to the brain, boosting concentration, improving cognitive abilities, and supporting the growth of new neurons.
-It also regulates blood pressure and lowers inflammation, both important for long-term brain health.
+It also regulates blood pressure and reduces inflammation, both of which are important for long-term brain health.

 Neuroscience research shows that regular movement improves memory and may reduce the risk of age-related impairment, including Alzheimer's disease.